top of page

 The zoo has a Plant Grow Fly conservation initiative to support native pollinators, and the bees support this program.
 The zoo administrators plant native plants throughout the zoo, and our bees take full advantage of those plants!
 Take time to read the information on the zoo website, and how you can make a difference for all pollinators!

-Just like last year, we will be offering honey collected at the zoo either through the Blank Park Zoo gift shop, or through our website!
-Last year, the honey had a strong Black Locust nectar influence, but Mother Nature controls the outcome each year, and we no longer try to predict the future!
+Just like last year, we will be offering honey collected at the zoo!
+Last year, the honey had a strong Black Locust nectar influence, and it appears Mother Nature came through again with Black Locust honey!

 Stay connected as we venture through the summer and the bees make progress on collecting honey!